material-components/material-components-web/packages/mdc-textfield/README.md

 contains an `aria-controls` attribute on instantiation of the component, it will look for an element with the corresponding id within the document and automatically assign it to this property.

+##### MDCTextfield.helptextValue

+String.
+Proxies to the foundation's `getHelptextValue/setHelptextValue` methods when retrieved/set respectively.

 ##### MDCTextfield.disabled

 Boolean.
 Proxies to the foundation's `isDisabled/setDisabled` methods when retrieved/set